New York City Colleges with Hospitality Management Programs

 Individuals looking for hospitality management programs in the New York City area can find training at a Jersey City, NJ, community college, a private technology institute in Manhattan and a Catholic university in Queens.
 The following resource provides a summary of the programs at each of the three schools, as well as a comparison table with essential statistical information and a paragraph with other college and university options for hospitality management students.

-- The New York Institute of Technology is a four-year, private not-for-profit school that offers a bachelor's degree program in hospitality management, as well as a unique wedding planner certification.
-The school's Manhattan campus is about five miles from the city's downtown.
+- The New York Institute of Technology is a four-year, private not-for-profit school that offers a bachelor's degree program in hospitality management.
+The program is offered at the school's New York City campus, located within about two miles of midtown.

-- St. John's University, a four-year, private not-for-profit institution in Queens, offers a bachelor's degree in hospitality, as well as internships and student organizations.
-At 15 miles, the university is the furthest away from downtown New York City.
+- St. John's University, a four-year, private not-for-profit institution in Queens, offers a bachelor's degree in hospitality management.
+This Roman Catholic school is 11 miles from downtown New York City.

 Comparison of Schools